LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

 Setting Up the Master VM on the Cloud Service
 =============================================

-The Master VM for StarBLAST-HPC is set up similarly to how the Master for starBLAST-Docker is set up, with the difference that the Master for starBLAST-HPC **does not require the deployment script**.
-Therefore, in order to set up the Master for starBLAST-HPC, follow the same steps as in StarBLAST-Docker **without** adding the Master deployment script.
+Set up the Master instance for starBLAST-HPC by following the same steps as for StarBLAST-Docker, but **without adding the Master deployment script**.
 Additionally, BLAST databases need to be loaded manually onto the :code:`<DATABASE>` folder.

-Once the VM is ready, either access it through ssh or by using the Web Shell ("Open Web Shell" button on your VM's page).
+Once the VM is running, access it through ssh or by using the Web Shell ("Open Web Shell" button on your VM's page).
 Once inside follow the next steps.

 .. note::

    **IMPORTANT: THE PATH TO THE DATABASE ON THE MASTER NEED TO BE THE SAME AS THE ONE ON THE WORKER**

-To ensure both the databases on the Master VM and Worker HPC are in the same directory, on the Worker HPC go to the :code:`<DATABASE>` directory and do
+**1.** Ensure the databases on both the Master VM and Worker HPC are in the same directory.
+On the Worker HPC go to the :code:`<DATABASE>` directory and do

 .. code::

    pwd

-Then, on your Master VM, create the directory with the same path as above
+Then, on your Master VM, create the directory with the same path output above

 .. code::

    mkdir -p SAME/PATH/TO/HPC/DATABASE/DIRECTORY/

-Now you have set up the :code:`<DATABASE>` directories but you still need the databases.
-Databases can be parsed manually through BLAST+'s `makeblastdb` if you have your own :code:`.fasta (or .fa, .faa, .fna)` files or you can use the same databases as StarBLAST-Docker.
-In order to use the latter, you need to have iRODS installed (JetStream comes with iRODS pre-installed) and a CyVerse account.
-Then, do:
+**2.** Now the :code:`<DATABASE>` directories have been set up to contain the desired databases.
+You can use the same databases preset for StarBLAST-Docker or make your own from a :code:`.fasta (or .fa, .faa, .fna)` file using BLAST+'s `makeblastdb` referenced in StarBLAST-VICE.
+Both require iRODS (JetStream comes with iRODS pre-installed) and a CyVerse account.

+Access iRODS using:

 .. code::

    iinit

-It will ask for certain credentials, connect to the CyVerse with:
+You will be prompted to connect to the CyVerse with:

 .. code::